OpenWaterFoundation/owf-learn-tstool/mkdocs-project/docs/02-lesson-read-co-hydrobase-ws/lesson-read-co-hydrobase-ws.md

-# Learn TSTool / Lesson / Read HydroBase Web Service #
+# Learn TSTool / Lesson / Read CO HydroBase Web Service #

 This lesson explains how to use the TSTool software to access State of Colorado HydroBase data via web services.